bjpreisler/OSM-Audit-and-Analyze/README.md

 I would like to do further work concerning other areas of the state seeing as Colorado is such a high percentage of leisure users especially in the mountains.
 Do these users take time to add data to OSM or do users tend to just do so when they are near their home areas?

+My guess would be that users are actually more likely to do so when viewing a highly attractive place like Red Rocks Amphitheatre or Vail Ski Area.
+The complications would obviously be having to use a much larger dataset which can really slow down the system.
+Just auditing and analyzing Denver was quite cumbersome.
+An additional complication would be not knowing if the OSM user was a visitor or local at the attraction.
+Without knowing this, we obviously couldn't do much analysis on whether or not more people add OSM data near home or when traveling.